4NK1T/HTBInviteCode/README.md

 HackTheBox
-A python script to interact with machine easily Hackthebox.eu Invite Code Generator
+A simple python script to interact with machine easily Hackthebox.eu Invite Code Generator Written in Python3